 A Longest Night service is designed to provide space for prayer, reflection, and remembrance amidst the holiday hustle and bustle.
 In this pandemic season of life, we imagine that grief and loss will be magnified and nearly universal, and a service like this may be needed now more than ever.
 Therefore, we hope that this evening can be a gift to individuals and community alike, providing a space of calm, quiet, and healing.

-We'll gather on Tuesday, December 21st at Noon at Audubon Park Church for this service of healing and hope.
-The service will also be available on Facebook, YouTube, on this page of our church website beginning at 8am on December 21st.
+We'll gather on Wednesday, December 21st at Noon at Audubon Park Church for this service of healing and hope.
+The service will also be available on Facebook, YouTube, on our church website beginning at 9am on December 21st.